 Foundation staff may request additional information in writing from applicants and may request to meet with applicants, either virtually or in person.

 The ECMC Foundation Board of Directors meets four times a year to consider grant proposals.
 Please be aware that the full grant proposal process—from first contact to board approval—can take several months.
-We ask grant candidates to be mindful of this and provide themselves with sufficient time.
+We ask grant candidates to be mindful of the timeline when beginning the application process.